Quasi-isometric modification of Gromov-Hausdorff distance: Correspondences and metrization

 \section{Correspondences and metrization}

-We now show how to define a metric equivalent to the quasi‑isometric distance using the notion of correspondence (see Definition \ref{def:distortion}).
+We now show how to define a metric equivalent to the quasi-isometric distance using the notion of correspondence (see Definition~\ref{def:distortion}).
 To simplify notation, we denote the distance between points \( x \) and \( x' \) by \( |x, x'| \).
-The metric space in which the distance is taken will be clear from the context or stated explicitly. \begin{definition} The \emph{quasi‑isometric distortion} of a correspondence $R$ is the number
+The metric space in which the distance is taken will be clear from the context or stated explicitly. \begin{definition} The \emph{quasi-isometric distortion} of a correspondence $R$ is the number

 \end{definition}

 \begin{definition} Define the distance from $X$ to $Y$ by